denisemartini/ModPop/log_ModPop_analysis.md

 rm -r filtered
 ```
 Creating a new script `GBS_mapping.sh` to align the trimmed sequences to the reference file, add read group information and prepare the alignments for variant calling.
-Also preparing a list of the fastq files that need to be processed by the script, in the working directory
+Also preparing a list of the fastq files that need to be processed by the script, in the working directory.
 ```bash
 cd trimmed/
 ls * > ../fq_list.txt